nicolas-pueyo/webeng-lab1/docs/GUIDE.md

 5. **Incomplete AI Disclosure**: Failing to properly document AI assistance used

 ### Getting Help
-- Use the **Feedback Pull Request** for questions and discussions with your instructor
+- Use the Moodle Q&A forum for questions and discussions with your instructor
 - Check the Spring Boot and Kotlin documentation for technical questions
 - Review the existing test files to understand testing patterns
 - Use the interactive HTTP debugging tools in the web interface to test your API endpoints